-With a Gross Domestic Product of more than $570 billion, Pennsylvania is the nineteenth largest economy in the world – larger than the nations of Switzerland, Belgium, and Saudi Arabia.
+With a gross domestic product of more than $600 billion, Pennsylvania is the twentieth largest economy in the world — larger than the nations of Saudi Arabia, Sweden and Iran.
 If you are moving or growing a business, Pennsylvania is the place to be.
-Site Selection ranked Pennsylvania third in the United States for corporate growth with 453 new or expanded corporate facilities in 2011 – an increase of more than 100 projects from 2010.
+Site Selection ranked Pennsylvania third in the United States for corporate growth with 453 new or expanded corporate facilities in 2011 — an increase of more than 100 projects from 2010.
 Our business booms far beyond our borders.
 In 2011, Pennsylvania had 23 foreign-based companies make the move with a total investment of more than $371 million.

 Human and Natural Resources